procore-oss/blueprinter/README.md

 Both the `field` and the global Blueprinter Configuration supports `:if` and `:unless` options that can be used to serialize fields conditionally.
+By default field-level conditions override global conditions.
+By enabling `roll_up_conditions`, BOTH field-level and global conditions must be met in order for field to be serialized.

 ### Global Config Setting - if and unless